rasmusilm/genshin-stats-tracker/README.md

 - Teapot coins
 - Whether dailies are done

-And do daily check-in and redeem any new giftcodes without having to think about it (giftcode redemption temporarily broken due to hoyoverse api changes)
+And do daily check-in and redeem any new giftcodes without having to think about it.

 I plan to also add an entry for your parametric transformer